TEGDV/QuantitativeSystemsEngineering/year1/planning/week1.md

-# Week 1: Protocol - Zeroing the Sights
+# Week 1: Protocol - Foundations of Representation

 This is the operational mandate for the first seven days.
 The objective is singular: establish a rhythm of deep work in the two core pillars of this year—Computer Systems and Mathematics.
 Distractions are eliminated.
 The 2-4 hour block is a non-negotiable commitment.